 More information about the CSIP and what to do if you find a stranded animal can be found on their website or by reading their strandings leaflet which they have kindly let us share CSIP_leaflet

-At the end of 2016 topsoil from elsewhere on site was spread over the first area of restoration.
-The decision was made not to use plug plants or seed the restoration area but to let it vegetate naturally using the seeds already in the topsoil.
+We’ve been working with Marshalls Stancliffe Stone and visiting Birkhams Sandstone Quarry, just outside Sandwith, for a number of years.
+As part of their planning permission Marshalls Stancliffe Stone is required to restore areas of the quarry site once they have finished being worked for stone.
+At the end of 2016 topsoil from elsewhere on site was spread over the first restoration area.
+The decision was made not to use plug plants or seed the restoration area but to let it vegetate naturally using the seedbank in the topsoil.

 Birds foot trefoil